 For Side Sleepers

 Casper Sleep Foam Mattress (12" Queen)

-The Verdict: Ideal for a couple that likes a soft mattress that stays cool and still.
+The Verdict: Ideal for a couple who likes a soft mattress that stays cool and still.

 Pros: Cushy yet supportive.
 Doesn't transfer motion for multiple sleepers.

 Cons: May take a week or two to fully expand.
-Corners are weak and may collapse.
+Corners are malleable and may sag.